Imolai/perl_new/Perl_New_Intro.md

-## Perl 7 is going to be Perl 5.32, mostly
+## Perl 7 is going to be Perl ~5.32, mostly

-Perl 7.0 is going to be v5.32 but with different, saner, more modern defaults.
+Perl 7.0 is going to be v5.32 (or v5.34) but with different, saner, more modern defaults.

 ## What is Perl?